 Under statute the Council carries out a rolling programme that ensures that all Property measured at current value or fair value as appropriate is revalued at least every five years.
-In addition to this requirement, the council now revalue all their high value assets annually; the total value of these assets in 2021 was £36.9m.
+In addition to this requirement, the council now revalue all their high value assets annually; the total value of these assets in 2022 was £37.9m

 The Council's de minimis policy excludes the requirement to formally revalue assets with a current carry value of below £10,000; however these assets are still subject to an internal desk top valuation.
-No changes were made to the value of this group of assets as a result of the internal review.
+As a result of this year's review following advice from the external valuers, six free car parks, no longer fall within the de minimis criteria; they have been revalued based on potential income which would be generated if there was a policy change and charges were implemented.
+This change resulted in an overall £0.7m increase to the value of Land & Buildings.
+In addition the valuers also undertook an exercise as part of their revaluation work to verify the gross internal areas of Pavilion Gardens, Buxton Opera House; and Buxton, Glossop leisure centres & pools.
+This provided the necessary assurances that the areas used in the revaluation process are substantially correct.

 All external valuations were carried out by Capita PLC, the Council's valuing agents.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The effective date of each revaluation was 31st March 2021.
+The effective date of each revaluation was 31st March 2022.